Vincent Orange: 2012 term and reelection

 On June 6, 2012, federal prosecutors charged District Council chairman Kwame R. Brown with one count of bank fraud in U.S. District Court; Brown resigned from the council later that day.
 Upon Kwame R. Brown's resignation, it became the responsibility of the council to vote to appoint one of the at-large council members to the vacant seat of chair.
 Orange and Phil Mendelson both wanted to be appointed chair.
 After the council voted to appoint Mendelson the new chair, Orange asked the council to appoint him to Mendelson's former position of chair pro tem.
 The council voted to appoint Michael A. Brown to the position of chair pro tem.
 Orange felt appointing an independent council member to a position formerly held by a Democrat was a poor idea.

 In 2012, Orange ran for reelection as at-large council member, his fifth campaign in six years.
 Orange received $26,000 of money orders, which he called "suspicious" campaign donations, all in sequential numbers and written in the same handwriting.
 The money orders may have been connected to city contractor Jeffrey E. Thompson, whose home and office had been raided by the FBI and the IRS.
 Jeanne Clarke Harris later admitted she had run a straw donor scheme funded by Thompson.
 Orange won the Democratic primary with 42 percent of the vote and the subsequent general election with 38 percent of the vote.
 During his term in office, Orange supported a bill to increase the minimum wage to $12.50 per hour for certain large employers.

 In December 2012, health inspectors found unsanitary conditions and rat droppings in a produce market in the Florida Avenue Market.
 The District of Columbia Department of Health ordered the market be closed immediately.
 Orange intervened for the owner, who had donated to Orange's campaign, While Orange accepted responsibility of the charges, he insisted he performed a function of constituent service and thus did not violate the council's Code of Conduct or abuse his position.
 Orange agreed he would attend ethics training and never abuse his position again.
 Orange said he thought his actions were an acceptable constituent service and that his behavior did not reflect poorly on him at all.

-To settle the matter, Orange agreed to attend ethics training.
 "In the past, this has been clearly acceptable constituent service, but now you have people looking at it a different way," Orange told the Post's Tim Craig.
 To the Washington Examiner, he said, "I don't think it reflects poorly on me at all" and health inspectors allowed the market to open the next day.